marinaoleynik/cartofun/README.md

 Online Shop.

 The shop should be implemented using common design for all pages.
 Common page design consists of next elements: Header, Page Path, Left side, Central part, Bottom, Footer.
 Each of them is described below.
+Site also should be adequately resized when mobile device is used.

 Header: